 Theatre and circus fields

 Circus skills are almost as important to Glastonbury as the music so do make sure you visit the Theatre and Circus area.
-It cover every performing art you can think of and you’ll be able to watch some hugely talented performers and even a go at some things yourselves.
+It covers every performing art you can think of and you’ll be able to watch some hugely talented performers and even have a go at some things yourselves.
 It’s here you’ll find the fantastic laughing yoga sessions – just give it a go, you wont be disappointed!

 The Arcadia spider

-I love the Arcadia spider at night in all its lit up, fire breathing tune pumping glory but its also fun to see in the day.
+I love the Arcadia spider at night in all its lit up, fire breathing, tune pumping glory but it’s also fun to see in the day.
 And far better if you’re at Glastonbury with kids.
 We were lucky enough to visit when the owner of the spider was conducting some VIP tours so we actually got to climb inside the DJ booth – yet another true glasto moment.

 How big is Glastonbury